Science, Power and Religion

 There is another important stage in this process, namely to keep observing - to collect more and more evidence - and to check whether the evidence is consistent with our existing explanations or theories and, if not, to amend these so that they are consistent with the evidence.

-When we have discussed this with the class, I perform some simple 'paranormal' feats, such as mind reading and remote viewing.
-The children try to come up with simple explanations of what they observe by reference to what they know best about the world and we ask them how they might test out their explanations.
+When we have discussed this with the class, I perform some simple 'paranormal' feats, such as mind-reading and remote viewing.
+The children try to come up with simple explanations of what they observe by reference to what they know best about the world and then I ask them how they might test out their explanations.